mozilla/learning.mozilla.org/README.md

 ### Dependencies

-To get a local version of teach.webmaker.org running, you'll need to have [git](http://git-scm.com/) and [node](http://nodejs.org/) installed on your local machine.
+To get a local version of the site running, you'll need to have [git](http://git-scm.com/) and [node](http://nodejs.org/) installed on your local machine.

 ### Clone